What is a Target Market and How to Define Yours

 Be sure to track this information in an orderly manner so that you can keep your findings organized and easily identify trends.
 Analyzing these trends will allow you to identify shared characteristics within your customer base.
 These characteristics will inform your inbound marketing efforts and steer your strategy toward your target audience.

-Learning about the specific needs your product is fulfilling helps point you toward your target audience.
-For the suitcase company discussed above, for instance, the target market would be people who benefit from a lightweight, carry-on suitcase - such as business travelers who take short, frequent trips.
+It’s vital to understanding how your product fulfills its target market’s specific needs.
+For the suitcase company discussed above, for instance, the target market would be people who benefit from a lightweight, carry-on suitcase—such as business travelers who take short, frequent trips.

 03. Investigate your competitors

-Hone in on your target market even further by taking a look at which target markets your competitors are aiming at.
-You won’t, of course, have access to their customer analytics data.
-However, you can understand who these customers might be by doing a SWOT analysis of your competitors.
+Hone in on your target market even further by taking a look at which your competitors are targeting.
+Of course you won't have access to their customer analytics data, but you can understand their customers with a SWOT analysis.